-The typical asking rate per listing is in the $10's per square foot per year.
-The Alameda Point submarket is going through a a rise in rates.
+Most listings are in the $10's per square foot per year.
+The Alameda Point submarket is experiencing a an increase in rates.
 In the last 3 months, the median rate increased $20 per sqft per year.

-Compared to the rest of the East Bay market, the Alameda Point submarket has lower rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the East Bay market, the Alameda Point submarket has lower rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 0 listings have been made available, which means listings might be leasing quickly.
+In the last 90 days, 0 listings have been listed, which means new listings might be leasing quickly.
 You'll want to be prepared to make an offer immediately.
-About Inf% of the available space in the Alameda Point are subleases, so you might be able to snag a great spot on a short term.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+About Inf% of the office spaces in the Alameda Point are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 24,470 sqft, there are still 0 spaces below 2,000 sqft.
-Most buildings in this market were built in 1940 and are Class C.
+Even though the median size is 24,470 sqft, there are still 0 leases below 2,000 sqft.
+Most buildings in this area were built in 1940 and are Class C.